 What Is Synthetic Latex?

-Instead of using sap from a rubber tree, synthetic latex is typically made from styrene-butadiene rubber, a man-made material that’s derived from petrochemicals.
+Instead of using sap from a rubber tree, synthetic latex is typically made from styrene-butadiene rubber, which derived from petrochemicals by a man-made material.
 It often contains cheap fillers, which make it more durable but detract from its comfort.